TheEdoRan/next-safe-action/website/docs/recipes/customize-validation-errors-format.md

 };
 ```

-When passed to `formatValidationErrors`, the function will return a flattened version of it:
+When passed to `flattenValidationErrors`, the function will return a flattened version of it:

 ```typescript
 const flattenedErrors = flattenValidationErrors(validationErrors);